yie1d/cdpkit/README.md

     Args:
         event_data (Page.JavascriptDialogOpening):
+            If the event_data parameter is provided,
-            This parameter must be present in the callback function and must be of the actual event type.
+            it must be used as the parameter for receiving the event and must match the actual event type.

     Returns: